Akd-ai/Akd-ai.github.io/README.md

 # Akd-ai.github.io
- These are links to my pages
+ These are various social media handles